cwig/start_follow_read/README.md

 This repository is the implementation of the methods described in our paper [Start, Follow, Read: Full-Page End-to-end Handwriting Recognition](http://example.com).
 All steps to reproduce our results for the [ICDAR2017 Competition on Handwritten Text Recognition on the READ Dataset](https://scriptnet.iit.demokritos.gr/competitions/8/) can be found in this repo.

+This code is free for academic and research use.
+For commercial use of our code and methods please contact [BYU Tech Transfer](techtransfer.byu.edu).

 We will also include [pretrained models](http://example.com).